 At this appointment, your dentist will help you prevent tooth decay and gum disease through a series of procedures, such as:

 If you’re overwhelmed with the number of dental products available at your local store, it’s time to make a dental appointment.
 You’ll find that there are many types of toothbrushes and toothpaste, but not all ingredients may be suitable for certain conditions or preferences.
 Your dentist can guide you in choosing appropriate oral hygiene products by reviewing your dental health history and current needs.
-Your dentist can also provide information about how best to use them, like brushing techniques (especially if you have sensitive teeth), best oral hygiene habits, and diet recommendations like cutting back sugar intake – which can lead to cavities!
+Your dentist can also provide information about how best to use them, like brushing techniques (especially if you have sensitive teeth), best oral hygiene habits, recommended fluoride toothpaste, diet recommendations like cutting back sugar intake – which can lead to cavities!

 To make sure you have healthy teeth and gums, it’s important to do your oral hygiene routine at home between visits to the dentist.
 Here are some best practices for your oral care routine to keep your teeth and gums in good shape.